rhpereda/kubernetes/02-kubernetes-basics/README.md

 - logs: View the container logs
 - execute: Execute commands inside the container.
 For instance: `make execute command=env`
 - container-session: Opens and interactive session in the container
+- run-deployment: Running deployment instead of creating.
+This allow to specify the port such as other things
+- get-services: Get all the cluster services
+- expose: Creates a service to expose the application
+- describe-service: Get all services specifications
+- app-port: Get the exposed port for kubernetes-bootcamp application
+- test-app: Perform a curl to test the application by using the minikube ip and the exposed port
+- describe-deployment: Describes the deployment object
+- get-pods-by-label: Allows filter the pods by label.
+For instance `make get-pods-by-label label=app=v1`
+- get-services-by-label: Allows filter the pods by label.
+For instance `make get-services-by-label label=app=v1`
+- apply-label: Add a label to running pod.
+For instance `make apply-label label=app=v1`
+- delete-service-by-label: Deletes services filtered by label.
+For instance `make delete-service-by-label label=run=kubernetes-bootcamp`